aws-solutions-library-samples/guidance-for-open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws/README.md

 ## Security
 **Considerations**

-At the time of publishing, the codebase was scanned using Semgrep, Bandit, Checkov, and Gitleaks.
+At the time of publishing (Mar 2026), the codebase was scanned using Semgrep, Bandit, Checkov, and Gitleaks.
 The following table outlines all security issues flagged as ERROR or CRITICAL with an explanation.

 | Level   | Classification  | Source       | Rule ID                             | Cause                                                                                                  | Explanation                                                                                                                                                              |
 | ------- | --------------- | ------------ | ----------------------------------- | ------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |